kaapstorm/tedmagi_2024/src/2_the_story.rst

    :width: 512px
    :height: 512px

+For what I have in mind, this sense of purpose will need to carried by a true story.

 The goal here is to come up with a better system: A system for solving problems.
-And if one of the problems we're trying to solve is being able to identify things that we don't know are true, then establishing that system by creating a sense of purposed based on a bullshit story, is a fundamental structural flaw, and the system can only be successful up to the point at which it dismantles itself.
-So that's not going to work.
+We can't solve problems if we don't know what is true.
+If we can't tell the difference between what we think we know and what we actually know, then we are guaranteed to get some stuff wrong.

+So we want a story, to create a sense of purpose, to motivate people to solve problems.
+And if the problem-solving system we want to create helps us to tell facts from fiction, and we're presenting our story as fact, it better be a true story.

-The story needs a *tangible* threat.
-The threat of Communism was pivotal in the successful rebuilding of Germany.
-The war in Korea was instrumental in the reconstruction of Japan.
-"Illegals" who are "invading our country" and "eating the dogs", are a tangible threat, even though it is wildly distorted.
+The story also needs a *tangible* threat.
+For example, human enemies are tangible.
+"Illegals" who are "invading our country" and "eating the dogs", are a tangible threat, even though that threat is obviously, wildly distorted.

 "Climate change" is just not tangible.
 The threat needs to conjure the face of a human antagonist in people's minds.
 How about the oil